milovanv365/python-scraping-projects/README.md

 # Simple Python Scraping Project

 ## What is the use of this Repo
-This Project is a Simple ReactJS Project which demonstrates the following
+This Project demonstrates the following

 1. Using Scrapy and Selenium
 2. Using middleware and items of Scrapy